 The PMS camera is a linear pushbroom imager.
 It has a panchromatic band and three MS bands, providing a GSD (Ground Sample Distance) of 5 m in Pan and 10 m in the MS bands from an orbit of 780 km.
 5)

-Table 1: Parameters of the PMS camera
+Mass of the PMS camera